allTheRath/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Sorting algorithms are For C#.
+Sorting algorithms are for C#.

 ## Instalation
 Use the add reference to include .dll file in your project.